Console Light Web Monitoring Panel#

 Attention

-Summarizes monitoring statistics of proxy_cache zones of the http context, generated from the /status/http/caches/ API section.
+This tab summarizes monitoring statistics for proxy_cache zones in the http context, generated from the /status/http/caches/ API section.
 The following data is presented for each zone:

 Zone